gugutz/stylord/README.md

 ### Globals

-Stylord provide a simple way to handle global css rules, it's a very useful feature to reset the unwanted default css properties.
+Stylord provide a simple way to handle global css rules, it's a very useful feature to reset any unwanted default css properties.
 But [with great power comes great responsibility](https://youtu.be/nhLyPH_KirE), so use it wisely.

 ```jsx
 import {createStyles, createGlobals} from 'stylord'